juliankrispel/react-rocket/site/content/post/turn-your-hocs-into-render-prop-components.md

 )(MyComponent);
 ```

-If you've been a user of recompose like myself and some of the teams I've been working with you won't have to imagine it ;)
+In my experience from writing apps with the pattern - code that uses lots of functional composition can be very hard to penetrate.
+Having tried this with a bigger teams, I've often had feedback that working with such a code-base is harder than it should be.

 ## Render Props to the rescue

-You've probably heard of the render prop pattern, either from [Michael Jackson's great article](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) or from using [react-router](https://reacttraining.com/react-router/), [react-motion](https://github.com/chenglou/react-motion) or another of the many libraries which uses the render prop pattern, or from way back when, when react-redux still had a `Connector` component :D.
+You may have heard of the render prop pattern or at least seen it in action.
+Michael Jackson wrote a [great article](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) on the topic.
+Even if you haven't heard of it you'll probably have used it with with libraries like [react-router](https://reacttraining.com/react-router/), [react-motion](https://github.com/chenglou/react-motion) or another of the many libraries which uses this pattern.

+What it boils down to is this: callbacks which are used for rendering, passed down to a component as prop - Hence `renderProps`.

-If you haven't, let's have a quick look at an example, here's one from the readme of [react-responsive](https://github.com/contra/react-responsive#rendering-with-a-child-function)
+__First, here's an example__ to show you how it looks like, taken from the readme of [react-responsive](https://github.com/contra/react-responsive#rendering-with-a-child-function)

 ```jsx
 <MediaQuery minDeviceWidth={700}>